-Corfu is a Greek island worth visiting, whether if it’s for its history or sparkling beaches.
-You should enjoy the New Fortress and the Old Fortress and the Old Town of Corfu between these two fortresses.
+Corfu is a Greek island worth visiting, whether for its history or sparkling beaches.
+You should enjoy the New Fortress, the Old Fortress, and the Old Town of Corfu between these two fortresses.

 Aside from that, you might enjoy a hike to another monastery in Greece, which is Paleokastritsa.
 It’s still an operational monastery.
 The scenery you get once you get there is worth the trek.

 For fans of ancient mythologies, Mycenae is a must-visit.
-The ancient Greets credited the Cyclops for creating these tall walls in Mycenea.
+The ancient Greeks credited the Cyclops with creating these tall walls in Mycenae.
 Thus, they named it Cyclopean Walls.

-You can also visit the Treasury of Atreus, which archaeologists believe in having been the tomb of Agamemnon.
+You can also visit the Treasury of Atreus, which archaeologists believe to have been the tomb of Agamemnon.
 Unfortunately, the Treasury had already been the victim of looting when archaeologists found it.

 Rhodes is another breathtaking Greek island with stunning historical archaeology.
-You can visit the Palace of the Grand Master of the Knights of Rhodes or the stunning white of the Lindos Acropolis sites.
+You can visit the Palace of the Grand Master of the Knights of Rhodes or the stunning white Lindos Acropolis sites.

 Aside from those, you can also stop by Prasonisi.
 This beach is inaccessible in the winter, but you can enjoy leisure time at a unique beach with water on two sides when you can access it.